+The labels for collection items are in generally poor condition throughout the Gardens.
 The success of the educational mission of the gardens rests in part on plant labeling and signage.
 Labels are the medium through which most visitors learn about the plants, thus should be designed to provide maximum educational value.
 The labels for collection items displayed are in generally poor condition throughout the Gardens.
 The following signs are examples of a sizable problem noted throughout the Gardens.